wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 ### Two-Phase Locking (2PL)

 Generally speaking, two-phase locking is the most commonly used lock-based concurrency control protocol.
-It is based on the lock and unlock primitive, which grants exclusive access of a thread to a single object. zSim's cache concurrency control protocol is also a variant of 2PL.
+It is based on the lock and unlock primitive, which acquires and releases exclusive access of a thread to a single object. zSim's cache concurrency control protocol is also a variant of 2PL.
 We briefly describe 2PL in this section.

+2PL requires objects to be locked before they are accessed.
+The read and write set may not be known in advance, which can be derived dynamically as the critical section is executed.
+The most important aspect of 2PL is the two-phased property:
+Objects are locked as they are accessed within a critical section.
+No object should be released before the last object is locked.
+This property essentially divides the execution of the critial section into two phases: a growing phase in which locks can only be acquired, and a shrinking phase in which locks can only be released.
+2PL property guarantees serializability.
+One easy way to visualize this is to consider what if one thread A blocks another thread B by holding a lock B intends to acquire.
+In this case, B must serialize after A, and not vice versa, since B can only read or overwrite state written by A, but A must not access state written by B. We prove this by contradiction.
+The first half is easy, since B blocks on an object A will read or write.
+After A releases the lock, B could read or write the object as well, serializing itself after A. The second half can be proven by contradiction.
+Assume that A also accesses B's state.
+This implies that thread A must have acquired a lock B releases.
+According to the 2PL property, B must not release any lock before it acquires all locks for objects in its working set.
+We can infer that B must have already been in the shrink phase